 The fourth stanza begins again with the refrain.
 She has been asking the speaker where the stars go that usually light the sky.
 During the darkest winter nights she previously noted that they disappear, and like the other questions, he has a ready answer for her.

 The stars move from the sky to “your eyes.”
 This is where they ‘sit” and rest as they would in the sky.
-Rather than moving, as they seem to from the prospective of a human on earth, they “Fixed become.”
+Rather than moving, as they seem to from the perspective of a human on earth, they “Fixed become.”
 They stay in her eyes like they are their new “sphere.”

 Ask me no more if east or west